Lelenaic/SpamBuster/.kilocode/rules/global.md

 As this is a desktop app, there are no backend server.
 All the data need to be stored locally using electron-store only.
 The project uses NPM as package manager.
 If you need icons, lucide-icons is installed.
+Never write tests, build or run npm run dev as npm run dev is always running.
+If an app restart is needed, just tell me.

 # Documentation